Skip to main content

 • MILLIS_TO_TIMESTAMP() parses a long value containing times in milliseconds since Unix epoch format, such as 1667337655.

-The following example shows how to map an input field named event_time containing timestamps in milliseconds since Unix epoch to the __time column:
+The following example shows the input expression for an input field named event_time, which contains timestamps in milliseconds since the Unix epoch:

 Polaris accepts timestamps stored in a __time column in your source data when it meets the following requirements: